puxplaying/starshell/README.md

 # starshell
-Star Wars Movie in Terminal with Bash without having to use telnet.
+Bash version of the telnet Star Wars Movie.

 Copy the starshell folder to your ```$HOME``` directory and run the starshell script.